dwavesystems/dwave-ocean-sdk/docs/concepts/index.rst

     symbolic_math
     variables

-Find concepts/terminology are looking for here or under the :ref:`generated_site_index`.
+Find concepts/terminology you are looking for here or under the :ref:`generated_site_index`.

 .. _terminology_links: